blender/blender/doc/python_api/rst/info_quickstart.rst

 Both the *Text Editor* and *Python Console* are space types you can select from the view header.

-Rather then manually configuring your spaces for Python development, you may prefer to use the *Scripting* screen, included default with Blender, accessible from the top headers screen selector.
+Rather than manually configuring your spaces for Python development, you may prefer to use the *Scripting* screen, included default with Blender, accessible from the top headers screen selector.